dotnet/runtime/docs/workflow/testing/libraries/testing.md

 #### Running a single test on the command line

-To quickly run or debug a single test from the command line, supply a filter argument value. property, e.g.:
+To quickly run or debug a single test from the command line, supply a filter argument value, e.g.:
 ```cmd
 dotnet test --filter {FullyQualifiedNamespace}.{ClassName}.{MethodName}
 ```